-The Architect’s Guide to Progressive Web Apps
+The App Architect’s Guide to Progressive Web Applications

 How PWAs can boost your app strategy by harnessing the power of the web — and what you need to know to get started today.